Daniel Chamier: Family

-He was married, his wife's name being Portal.
-They had a son, Adrien, and three daughters.
+He was married to Antoinette Moissart, (although John Quick, who knew the Chamiers in the late 17th century referred to her as Antoinette de Portal).
+They had seven children, four sons and three daughters.
+The children were: Jacques Chamier I; Adrien Chamier I (abt 1590 - 5 February 1670/71) who married Madelaine (or Marguerite) Allard; Etienne Chamier; Louise Chamier, who married Jehan Boudet in 1659 and had five children (Pierre, Jean, Daniel, Adrien and Antoinette); Madeleine Chamier I (born 28 July 1595) who married twice, firstly to Jehan Guarsin (also later spelt Garcin) who died and Madeleine Chamier I remarried on 25th April 1623 to Pierre Testas I; Marguerite Chamier (born 25 July 1597 Montélimar), who married Phillipe De Nautonnier on 10th January 1618/19 Montauban), and had five children (Adrien de Nautonnier, Jacques, Madelaine, Rachelle, and another daughter (name unknown);and the youngest child of Daniel Chamier I, François Chamier.

-English actor Daniel Craig is among his descendants (link partially broken by John Ezechiel Chamier who was born under surname Deschamps but requested to be changed by his uncle Anthony Chamier and ended with Georgette Grace Chamier who married John Charin Wroughton and only Chamier sibling with children), as well as Anthony Chamier, George Chamier, Frederick Chamier, Edward Chamier and John Adrian Chamier.
+English actor Daniel Craig is among his descendants (link partially broken by John Ezechiel Chamier née 'Deschamps' but requested to be changed by his uncle Anthony Chamier and ended with Georgette Grace Chamier who married John Charin Wroughton and only Chamier sibling with children), as well as Anthony Chamier, George Chamier, Frederick Chamier, Edward Chamier and John Adrian Chamier.

 Works

 He was a supralapsarian but differed from John Calvin concerning Christ's descent into hell and angels.
 He wrote: